-This simple project might bring back memories of Elementary school, but it turns out to be not only a fun craft to do with the kids, but a darling Spring time decoration.
-Decorative balls like this can cost at least a few dollars each in the store, but if you make them yourself, you can make a ton of them for just a few bucks!
+This simple project might bring back memories of elementary school, but it turns out to be not only a fun craft to do with the kids, but a darling spring time decoration.
+A decorative glue yarn ball like this can cost at least a few dollars each in the store.
+But if you make them yourself, you can make a ton of them for just a few bucks!

 - yarn (I used 4 different colors)